 Bring your name badge to the information table in the WSC Garden Court, and we will replace it.

 Youth dance registration is available when you register for the program.
 Dance registration is also available in the WSC Garden Court at the registration tables during the week of the program.
 Registration is NOT available at the door of the dance.

-Participants must be at least 14 years old by the last day of the program.
+Participants must be at least 14 years of age by December 31 of the program year.

 Unfortunately, we do not make exceptions to the age requirement.
-Youth must be age 14 by the last day of the program.
+Youth must be age 14 by the last day of the program year.

 Please see the parking page for details.

 Class Schedule Booklet

 Class schedules usually are mailed by the first or second week of July.

 Class schedule booklets are mailed bulk rate and generally arrive in three to ten business days.